pH7Software/Social-Dating-Android-App/README.txt

 contact {AT} hizup {D0T} net

+## Need a Professional Dating Site/App...?

+Feel free to say hello and asking a free quote at the email above or on my [Web Agency](http://hizup.uk).

 ## License

-[Apache License Version 2.0](http://www.apache.org/licenses/LICENSE-2.0.txt) or later; Check the LICENSE.txt file for more details.
+This App and Code is under [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0.txt) or later; Check the LICENSE.txt file for more details.